Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="ibc.lightclients.tendermint.v1.ConsensusState"></a>

 ### ConsensusState
-ConsensusState defines the consensus state from Tendermint.
+ConsensusState defines the consensus state from Ostracon.

 | Field | Type | Label | Description |